-$\$ and the $\$ both wrapping a user function and the $\$ both wrapping.
-Similarly the () placeholder function cannot be wrapped.
+$\$ also incompatible with printCode both wrapping a user function and the $\$ but hunching the () placeholder function cannot be wrapped.

 Any function expecting a specific signature like aggExpr or other HigherOrderFunctions like aggregate or filter are unlikely to support wrapped arguements.